-NOTE: ANY WALL CONTAINING COMBUSTI-BLE MATERIAL SUCH AS WOODEN STUDS OR DRYWALL AND FACEDWITH BRICK OR STONE MUST BE CONSIDERED A COMBUSTIBLE SURFACE.
+NOTE: ANY WALL CONTAINING COMBUSTI-BLE MATERIAL SUCH AS WOODEN STUDS OR DRYWALL AND FACED WITH BRICK OR STONE MUST BE CONSIDERED A COMBUSTIBLE SURFACE.

-- DO NOT install this stove in a mobile home, Manufactured Home, Tent or trailer - NO EXCEPTIONS!
-(HUD Federal Standard: 24 CFR Ch.xx) - 8.
-The clearances provided are minimum dimensions set by UL standard 1482-2010 & ULC-S627-00, tested and applied by OMNI-Test Laboratories, Inc. the manufacturer's testing agency.
-Installation of this stove must comply with the latest edition of NFPA 211 for reduced clearances and/or your local building code rulings.
+- 7. NOTICE: for installation in a manufactured/ mobile home (USA only), please see specific requirements on page 10. - The clearances provided are minimum dimensions set by US standard UL 1482-2011 & ULC-S627-00, tested and applied by OMNI-Test Laboratories, Inc. the manufacturer's testing agency.
+Installation of this stove must comply with the latest edition of NFPA 211 (US)/CAN/CSA-B365 (CDN) for reduced clearances and/or your local building code rulings.
 Use whichever minimum dimensions are LARGEST.